Ever wonder what causes constipation in Parkinson’s disease?

 Like other PD symptoms, constipation also needs proper attention.
 If left untreated, it could lead to other problems in a patient.
 These include constant abdominal pain, vomiting, diarrhea, weight loss, and bleeding.

 The best way to deal with constipation is to talk to your doctor and explain your condition.
-Your doctor may find the cause of constipation and prescribe the treatment accordingly.
+Your doctor may find the cause and prescribe the treatment accordingly.

 In addition, making changes in diet and lifestyle could help in coping with constipation.
 These changes include the following: